Règles de confidentialité (archivées)

 - Slack usage information.
 This is information about which teams, channels, groups, people, features, content, and links you interact with within Slack and what integrations with related services you use.

 - Service integrations.
 If you integrate with a service on Slack we will connect that service to ours.

-- Depending on team settings, team members may be able to add integrations to a channel or direct message conversation.
-Those integrations are viewable and maybe removable by the administrators, owners, or designated users.
+- Depending on team settings, team members may be able to add integrations to a channel, private group, or direct message conversation.
+Those integrations are viewable and editable by the administrator.

 - We do not receive or store your passwords for any of these services.

-- An integration can be removed at any time.
-Removing an integration unbinds that integration on a go-forward basis.
-That does not, however, delete the content that was received from the integration and indexed within Slack.
+- You can remove an integration at any time which unbinds that integration on a go-forward basis.
+That does not, however, delete the content that was received from them and indexed within Slack.
 That content must be deleted manually.

 - Communication content that you send and receive within Slack.
 This includes: